 The Nuclear AMRC has launched a new supply chain development service to help UK manufacturers and suppliers develop their capabilities for new opportunities in hydrogen production and carbon capture, usage and storage (CCUS).

 The project is part of the Zero Carbon Humber partnership, a major collaboration to clean up the UK’s most carbon-intensive industrial cluster, with support from the UK government’s Industrial Strategy Challenge Fund.

 Fit For Hydrogen (F4H2) and Fit For CCUS (F4CCUS) are based on the proven Fit For Nuclear model of sector-focused supplier development.
 They allow companies to measure their operations against the standards required to supply these fast-growing sectors and take the necessary steps to close any gaps.

-The companies will be supported by our regionally-based industrial advisors through the Fit For process.
-This combines company self-assessment and on-site verification against a variety of business excellence measures, plus sector-specific assessment and development activities.
+The companies are being supported by our regionally-based industrial advisors through the Fit For process.
+This includes company self-assessment and on-site verification against a variety of business excellence measures, plus sector-specific assessment and development activities.

 For more information, contact Stephen Kinsey, Nuclear AMRC supply chain programme manager.